thomcc/unlambda-clj/README.md

 Unlambda functions are applied to each other with the `` ` `` (back-quote) character.
-Every function takes exactly one argument (multiple arguments can be simulated via currying), so this is unambiguous.
+Every function takes exactly one argument (multiple arguments can be simulated via currying), meaning that this notation is unambiguous.
 Unlambda has the following built in functions:

 * `k`: The K combinator.
 Equivalent to the following Clojure code: `(fn [x] (fn [y] x))`.
 That is, ``` ``k<x><y> ``` evaluates to `<x>`.